Stratiotes aloides L.

 - Stratiotes aloides L. – Water soldier

-- Description: It is a freshwater floating plant with rosettes of sword-shaped serrated leaves.
+- It is a freshwater floating plant with rosettes of sword-shaped serrated leaves.
 Female plants occur in Great Britain, and produce a single 3-petalled white-slightly pink flower.
 It becomes covered in calcium carbonate in autumn and sinks, before re-emerging in spring with new growth.
 It can reproduce vegetatively, meaning it can spread to new habitats.

 - It is deemed invasive in Northern Ireland, the United States and Canada.

 - It may alter water chemistry, which may harm aquatic fauna and flora.
 It is also known to spread vegetatively and may form large monoculture stands/mats.

 - It may have been introduced as garden plant, and could have been introduced to the wild by garden escapes or by intentional releases.

-- Is it found in Ireland or Northern Ireland?
-It is found in Northern Ireland in Fermanagh.
+- It is found in Northern Ireland in Fermanagh.
 It has also been recorded in Ireland.